Joachim Hellwig and defa futurum

 Signals

 In 1968, Stanley Kubrick’s 2001: A Space Odyssey sent shock waves through the film world.
 While some complained about its nearly incomprehensible plot, everyone was impressed with the film’s technical achievements.
-It is not an overstatement to say that Kubrick’s film represented a quantum leap in special effects.
-The genre would never be the same … Continue reading Signals
+It isn't an overstatement to say that Kubrick’s film represented a quantum leap in special effects.
+The genre would never be the same again. …

 In the Dust of the Stars

-If I was to choose the one film that got me interested in East German Cinema, it would have to be this one.
-Sometimes referred to as the “East German Barbarella,” In the Dust of the Stars (Im Staub der Sterne) is one of the strangest film to grace the movie screens of the GDR; … Continue reading In the Dust of the Stars
+Sometimes referred to as the “East German Barbarella,” In the Dust of the Stars (Im Staub der Sterne) is one of the strangest films to grace the movie screens of the GDR; or anywhere else for that matter.
+Featuring a cast that hailed from a number of different Eastern European countries, In the Dust of …

 Eolomea